Juraj Juričić

 Together with Matija Klombner, in 1563 he edited the hymnal Ene duhovne pejsni (Spiritual Songs), in which, in addition to hymns by Primož Trubar and translated German songs and psalms, including the first psalms translated into Slovene, he added eight of his spiritual and church songs.
-Some of this poems reportedly were anti-Catholic.
+Some of these poems reportedly were anti-Catholic.
 He did this without Trubar's knowledge, and was criticized for his actions and work.
-He was mockingly nicknamed Kobila (mare) by his opponents.
+He was mockingly nicknamed Kobila ("mare") by his opponents.
 The origins and nature of this nickname are not clear, it might date back to before he joined the Protestants.
 However, the nickname was hijacked and maliciously interpreted and disseminated by counter-reformers and later Slovenian writers.